“Uzziah was sixteen years old when he began to reign, and he reigned fifty-two years in Jerusalem.

 Uzziah was one of the top five greatest kings in Judah and Israel’s history.
 He was king for fifty-two years and had many amazing accomplishments!
 These verses, and the rest of the passage, however, record Uzziah’s sad demise.
 His success led to his downfall.
 After going into the temple and trying to do what only the priests were supposed to do, God smote the king with leprosy.
 He spent the last eleven years of his life, locked away, his son reigning in his place.

-This is sobering story for all of us.
+This is a sobering story for all of us.
 Everyone desires to prosper and to be successful.
 There is nothing wrong with that and those are good things.
-May we be people, however, who keep success in it’s proper place and stay humble before God and each other.
+May we be people, however, who keep success in its proper place and stay humble before God and each other.
+Let’s not let our success go to our heads or our hearts!
 “God opposes the proud but gives grace to the humble.”
 (James 4: 6)

 How teachable are you?
 Has success ever tempted you to do things that you know were wrong?
 Have you ever struggled with a feeling of, “I deserve this?”

-David and Annie are serving the Lord in the US, South America, and beyond.
+David and Annie are serving the Lord in the US, India, and in South America, beyond.
 Would you consider joining their team?
 Just click here to get involved.
 Thanks so much!